cedarconnor/ComfyUI-OmniX/DOCS/DIFFUSERS_IMPLEMENTATION.md

 ## Conclusion

 The Diffusers-based approach provides a clean, maintainable solution for OmniX perception in ComfyUI.
-By leveraging HuggingFace's official Flux implementation, we avoid all weight conversion issues and ensure perfect compatibility with OmniX adapters.
+By leveraging the official Flux implementation locally, we avoid all weight conversion issues and ensure perfect compatibility with OmniX adapters while remaining fully offline.

 **Status**: Ready for testing!
 **Confidence**: 85% - Should work out of the box